2023 Most Popular Allied Health Services Associate Degree Schools in South Carolina

 The colleges and universities below are the most popular for medical assisting majors pursuing a associate degree.

-Our 2023 rankings named Greenville Technical College the most popular school in South Carolina for allied health and medical assisting services students working on their associate degree.
-GTC is a medium-sized public school located in the city of Greenville.
+Our analysis found Greenville Technical College to be the most popular school for allied health and medical assisting services students who want to pursue a associate degree in South Carolina.
+GTC is a medium-sized public school located in the small city of Greenville.

 About 74% of the students majoring in medical assisting at the school are women while 26% are male.